NEED HELP MARKETING YOUR WEB3 APP?

-A Guide to Web3 Programming Languages for Bitcoin Apps
+A Guide to Programming Languages for Bitcoin Apps

 So you want to create a business or application on Bitcoin.
-Now, you have to decide what programming language you’ll use to build it.
-In this article, we list the different programming languages for Bitcoin smart contracts and break down the pros and cons of each, so you can pick the right language and code the best version of your idea.
+Now, you have to decide what smart contract programming language you’ll use to build it.
+In this article, we list the different programming languages for Bitcoin apps and break down the pros and cons of each, so you can pick the right language and code the best version of your idea.

 Type